pubnub/pubnub-mcp-server/resources/sdk_docs/ruby_storage-and-playback.md

 # Message Persistence API for Ruby SDK

-Message Persistence provides real-time access to stored messages, reactions, and files across multiple availability zones with 10-nanosecond timetokens.
-Messages can be encrypted with AES-256.
+Message Persistence provides real-time access to stored messages, reactions, and files.
+Messages are timestamped and redundantly stored.
+You can encrypt stored messages with AES-256.
 Configure retention per key: 1 day, 7 days, 30 days, 3 months, 6 months, 1 year, or Unlimited.
-Requires Message Persistence to be enabled in the Admin Portal.
+Requires Message Persistence enabled in the Admin Portal.

 ## Batch history

-Requires Message Persistence
+##### Requires Message Persistence

 Fetch historical messages from multiple channels (up to 500).
-Use include_message_actions for message actions on a single channel.
-Use fetch_messages() for multi-channel; use history() for single-channel with options like reverse and include_token.
+Use include_message_actions only for a single channel.
+Use fetch_messages() for multi-channel retrieval; use history() for single-channel retrieval with options like reverse or include_token.

-Controls:
-- Search from newest (default) or oldest (reverse).
-- Page with start OR end timetoken, or a slice with both (end inclusive).
-- Limit with max.
+Behavior and limits:
-- Limits: up to 100 messages for a single channel or 25 per channel for up to 500 channels.
-Page with start/end to retrieve more.
+- Up to 100 messages for a single channel, or 25 per channel across up to 500 channels.

-Start/End usage:
+- Page via start and/or end timetokens:
-- Only start: returns messages older than start.
+  - start only: returns messages older than start.
-- Only end: returns messages at and newer than end.
+  - end only: returns messages from end and newer.
-- Both: returns between start and end (end inclusive).
-Max per call still applies; page by adjusting start.
+  - both: returns messages between start and end (end inclusive).
+- Use max to limit messages per channel.

 ### Method(s)

+Use the following method(s) in the Ruby SDK:

 ```
 `1fetch_messages(